djalbat/easy/README.md

 clonedButton2.removeAttribute('id');
 ```

-As in the case of `fromDOMElement()` or `fromHTML()` factory methods, the `clone()` methods will pass additional arguments on to the corresponding constructor.
+As in the case of `fromDOMElement()` and `fromHTML()` factory methods, the `clone()` methods will pass additional arguments on to the corresponding constructor.
 Note that when you clone an element you will need to re-register handlers.

 ### Adding elements to the DOM